Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 • Plot purchase loan

-• Combination of plot and construction referred to as “buy and build”.
+• Combination of plot and construction is referred to as “buy and build”.

-How do I get a mortgage at NCBA Bank Kenya Plc?
+What is the process for mortgage application at NCBA Bank Kenya Plc?

-The first step towards applying for a mortgage product is to visit one of our mortgage centres or branches where you can sit down with our Relationship Managers.
+The first step towards mortgage application is to visit one of our mortgage centers or branches where you can sit down with our Relationship Managers.
 They will request for your income details which can be from employment, consultancy, business or rental income (if any).

 We will review your documents and advise on the loan amount you would qualify for.
 This will help you budget and look for a property that you can comfortably afford to pay for.
 With the loan amount provided, you can start looking for property to purchase.
 Our Relationship Managers are always at hand to assist with the mortgage application.